elotroalex/chiens/_texts/translation.md

 <h2 class="pagetitle"><a href="/chiens/chiens/p024.html" target="_blank">24</a></h2>

-*(The Reciter and The Recitress pretend to put down a stretcher; The Chorus to dig a grave.
+*(The Reciter and The Narrator pretend to put down a stretcher; The Chorus to dig a grave.
 They bury an imaginary corpse on the grave—a scene of homeopathic magic.)*

 <!-- *(The Reciter et la récitante feignent de poser par terre une civière ; The Chorus de creuser une fosse.
 Un cadavre imaginaire est déposé au fond de la fosse.
 C’est une scène de magie imitative.)* -->